cwestwater/cwestwater.github.io/_posts/2020-09-14-Verified-GitHub-Commits.md

 ![Verified Commit]({{ site.url }}/assets/images/GitHub-Verified-Commit-01.png)

 What are these Verified icons?
 Basically there is a GPG key that is generated on your computer which you export the public key to your GitHub profile.
 This ensures the commit has come from you and is backed up by using the cryptographically derived key.
-It's another layer of protection of your commits alongside your username and password (and you also use [2FA for GitHub login](https://docs.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication) right?)
+It is another layer of protection of your commits alongside your username and password (and you also use [2FA for GitHub login](https://docs.github.com/en/github/authenticating-to-github/configuring-two-factor-authentication) right?)

 I started looking into this and finally got it working after finding a missing piece of information.
 This blog post will detail: